athenaeum-brew/password-validator-impl/README.md

 # Password Length Validation

 ## Overview
-This project provides a reference implementation of the `PasswordValidator` interface, specifically a validator that checks whether a password is longer than 8 characters.
+This project provides a reference implementation of the `PasswordValidator` interface, as defined [here](https://github.com/athenaeum-brew/password-validator), specifically a validator that checks whether a password is longer than 8 characters.

 ## Implementation